chnaveenin/c-shell/README.md

 - `&` (used for running process in background) can come anywhere in command.

+- The time taken by the foreground processes is the sum of times taken by each process

-- A file (`history.txt`) is used to store history in a readable format.
+- A file (`history.txt`) is used to store history (last 20 commands only) in a readable format.
 Any changes explicitly done in this file may result in unexpected output of `history` command.